Approaching truth telling, recovery and healing through the arts

 Online exhibition of 'Inside: Life in Children's Homes and Institutions'

-The new National Museum Australia (NMA) website of the exhibition Inside: Life in Children's Homes and Institutions went live on the third anniversary of the National Apology, Friday 16 November 2012.
+The National Museum Australia (NMA) website of the exhibition Inside: Life in Children's Homes and Institutions went live on the third anniversary of the National Apology, Friday 16 November 2012.

 Forgotten Australians: Life Stories